-Figure 51: Distribution Capital Investment Plan
+Figure 45: Distribution Capital Investment Plan

-Overall, this investment plan for the distribution asset class aligns with the objectives by reducing asset risk that is closest to the customer (safe), ensuring the system is able to flow as required (reliable), providing the necessary approach to accelerate the completion of this work (affordable), and reducing the amount of emissions in this system, which equates to over one-third of the Company's methane emissions (clean).
+Overall, this investment plan for the distribution asset class aligns with the objectives by reducing asset risk that is closest to the customer (safe), ensuring the system is able to deliver gas as required (reliable), balancing the pace of system improvements to preserve customer affordability (affordable), and reducing the amount of emissions in this system, which equates to more than one-third of the Company's methane emissions (clean).

-12. REFERENCES
+13. REFERENCES

-- 1. PHMSA reported figures (March 2021) - 2.
+- 1. PHMSA reported figures (March 2023) - 2.
 GIS database visualized through Power BI - 3.
 DIMP database visualized through Power BI - 4.
 GIS database - 5.
 Active leak register GIS database combined against active leaks and mapped on Power BI - 6.
 Gas Distribution Pipeline Inventory Reports